Parent page: Installation, Licensing & Management

 After the download is complete, the software is then installed.

-When the installation itself completes, you have reached the end of the Installer wizard.
+When the installation completes, you have reached the end of the Installer wizard.

 That's it, installation is complete!

-An option is provided to launch Altium Designer when you exit the Installer, which is enabled by default.
+An option is provided to launch Altium NEXUS when you exit the Installer and is enabled by default.
 Click Finish to exit the wizard.

-After installing and launching your new version of Altium Designer, the Import settings dialog will open in which you can choose to import preferences from the most recent previous installation at startup.
+After installing and launching your new version of Altium NEXUS, the Import settings dialog will open in which you can choose to import preferences from the most recent previous installation at startup.

 Import settings from your previous version's installation.